 Welcome to the Ballarat Branch of the ASA Website

 The ASA is one of the oldest Avicultural societies in Australia, having formed in 1940.
 The Ballarat branch, formed in 1958, is the second-oldest branch of the society (after Geelong).
-This year we celebrate our 60th anniversary in June!
+Last year we celebrated our 60th anniversary in June!

 We welcome new members from those who are interested in birds, their welfare and care, both in captivity and in the wild.
 The branch caters for all Australian and foreign birds except racing pigeons and poultry.
 We have members from Ballarat, Sebastopol, Millbrook, Smythes Creek, Gordon, Miners Rest, Avoca, Invermay, Bunninyong, Newstead, Wallace and beyond.

 We are here to share our knowledge and learn from each other.
 It doesn't matter how many birds you have, we just like getting together to talk, have fun and learn.